Updated: Apr 2

 Our nervous system adapts to circumstances that we experience through out our lives.
 If we are in circumstances where we continuously feel unsafe, feel abused, feel unloved our whole system slowly adapts to these circumstances.
 We adapt to feeling unsafe, and our system gets wired to look for danger.
-When triggered, these adaptation and conditioned patterns arise and can be unbelievably painful.
+When triggered, these conditioned patterns arise and can be unbelievably painful.

 Notice that even a thought can be a trigger, nothing has to happen externally for a spontaneous thought to arise about a person/place/event from the past and the body reacts with a trauma response, and then we are lost in a cascade of thoughts and emotions maybe for hours and hours on end when nothing really has even happened.

 To live in continuous trauma response is to live in hell.
 I know this because I have been there.
 Its important to bring awareness to these triggers, know your triggers, know your thought patterns, know the contractions.
 Be aware of them as you cannot begin to heal that which you cannot see.

 It may be to much to ask for you to stay present in the moment they arise, that takes a lot of mindfulness/awareness practice as a prerequisite.
 But the more you practice in your own time, the more you can be with yourself when your by yourself then the more you will be able to hold the same space whilst in relationship with others.